-1.2 Some basic presuppositions
+1.2.
+Some basic presuppositions

 Although GDE considers multiple faults and probabilistic information, it shares many of the basic presuppositions of other model-based research.
 We presume that the act of taking a measurement (i.e., making an observation) has no affect on the faulty device.
-We presume that once a quantity is measured to be a certain value, that the quantity remains at that value.
+We presume that once a quantity is measured to be a certain value, that the quantity remains at the value.
 This is equivalent to assuming that no component's (correct or faulty) functioning depends on the passage of time.
-For example, this rules out flip-flops as well as intermittent components which spontaneously change their behavior.
-We presume that if a component is faulty, the distribution of input-output values becomes random (i.e., contains no information).
-We do not presume that if a component is faulty, that it must be exhibiting this faulty behavior - it may exhibit faulty behavior on some other set of inputs.
+For example, this rules out flip-flops as well as intermittent component is faulty, the distribution of input-output values becomes random (i.e., contains no information).
+We do not presume that if a component is faulty, that it must be exhibiting this faulty behavior-it may exhibit faulty behavior on some other set of inputs.
 These presuppositions suggest future directions for research, and we are extending GDE in these directions.

-2 A Theory of Diagnosis
+2. A Theory of Diagnosis

-The remainder of this paper presents a general, domainindependent, diagnostic engine (GDE) which, when coupled with a predictive inference component provides a powerful diagnostic procedure for dealing with multiple faults.
+The remainder of this paper presents a general, domain-independent, diagnostic engine (GDE) which, when coupled with a predictive inference component provides a powerful diagnostic procedure for dealing with multiple faults.
 In addition the approach is demonstrated in the domain of digital electronics, using propagation as the predictive inference engine.